Guided DinoTracks Hikes Are Back! El Pasoans Can Explore Path Dinosaurs Walked

 Attention fellow dino-nerds, Insights is restarting its monthly in-person DinoTracks Tours.

 Guided public tours of the dinosaur track site near Mt.
-Cristo Rey were suspended in 2020 when Covid first tried to make us go the way of the dinosaurs, but starting in February of 2023 First Saturday DinoTracks Tours are back.
+Cristo Rey were suspended in 2020 when Covid first tried to make us go the way of the dinosaurs, but First Saturday DinoTracks Tours are back.

 Dinosaurs in the Borderland

 Fact: dinosaurs used to call home what is now Sunland Park, New Mexico some 80 million to 100 million years ago.
 And those giant lizards straight out of the Cretaceous period left behind acres and acres of fossilized dinosaur tracks around the Mount Cristo Rey area that you can still see evidence of today.

 The prehistoric impressions, including massive trackways where it looks as though a herd of dinosaurs passed through, was discovered by a UTEP geology student in 2002.